Join us on the 28th July at 13:30 on Grwp Llandrillo Menai’s Facebook Page to find out more about the project’s success.

 Who is involved in the project?

-The project is being led by Grŵp Llandrillo Menai, working in partnership with:
+The project was led by Grŵp Llandrillo Menai, working in partnership with:

 - Betsi Cadwaladr University Health Board